The People Versus

-The People Versus was a British game show that aired on ITV from 13 August 2000 to 18 June 2002.
+The People Versus is a British game show that aired on ITV from 13 August 2000 to 18 June 2002.
 Series 1 was hosted by Kirsty Young and Series 2 by Kaye Adams.
 The central format was that the questions were sent in by the viewers.

 Formats

 Series 1

 For every question the contestants got correct, they won £5,000.
 The rules were: In each round the players were shown five questions from one of their specialist subjects.
 In Round One, each contestant had to attempt and answer correctly one of those five questions - "one of five to stay alive".
 In Round Two, on a different subject they had to answer two correctly to stay in, Round Three, three, Round Four, four and finally in Round Five, they had to answer all five.
 In each round, the player could, if they wanted, earn more cash by answering more questions than the quota required, again for £5,000 a piece.
 To help, each player was shown all five questions at the start.
 Each player was also given three 'flips'.
 If a player wanted to use a flip, they could substitute any of the five given questions for another one.
 Also, if they had the cash, they could elect to 'buy' answers to questions at £10,000 a time.

 Finishing Round 5 meant the contestant would begin again at Round 1.
 There was no limit on the amount of money someone could win which theoretically meant someone could win more than a million pounds, the top prize of Who Wants to Be a Millionaire?, although no contestant ever won anywhere near this amount of money.

 If a person got their question wrong, they lost all money in that round and their seat in the game went to the person who set the question.